preciousaffiah/bus-ticketing/README.md

 4. Log in or register and copy the token that returned with the users data

-5. Update the 'AuthToken' environment variable with that token or just paste the token in the header when making a request
+5. Update the 'token' variable in the 'bus ticketing' environment with that token or just paste the token in the header when making a request

 6. Go ahead and make other requests!